-Overall, the After-School All-Stars (Tampa Bay) 21st CCLC Program has fully implemented the project-based learning plans, academic enrichment, and personal enrichment activities, as proposed in the approved grant application.
-After School All Stars progressed towards all program objectives that could be assessed during the program year, as based on the objective rating system developed by the Florida Department of Education.
-More specifically, the After-School All-Stars (Tampa Bay) 21st CCLC program met or exceeded the proposed benchmarks in all six out of six objectives (100.0%).
+Overall, the Tampa After-School All-Stars (Memorial) 21st CCLC Program has fully implemented the project-based learning plans, academic enrichment, and personal enrichment activities proposed in the approved grant application.
+Tampa After-School All-Stars progressed towards all program objectives that could be assessed during the program year, as based on the objective-rating system developed by the Florida Department of Education.
+More specifically, the Tampa After-School All-Stars (Memorial) 21st CCLC program met or exceeded the proposed benchmarks in six out of seven objectives (85.7%).
 Because of the unique challenges associated with developing a strong and diverse 21st CCLC program, results presented in this summative report should be viewed as reflecting a "work in progress" for the current program year, rather than a final outcome.
-It is believed that the findings and recommendations within this report will help guide the future efforts of After School All Stars toward enhancing the program and furthering progress towards stated goals and objectives.
-Within the model of continuous program improvement, several recommendations for further enhancing the After-School All-Stars (Tampa Bay) 21st CCLC program are provided.
+It is believed that the findings and recommendations within this report will help guide the future efforts of Tampa After-School All-Stars toward enhancing the program and furthering progress towards stated goals and objectives.
+Within the model of continuous program improvement, several recommendations for further enhancing the Tampa After-School All-Stars (Memorial) 21st CCLC program are provided.
 These are not considered "weaknesses," as the program is already focused on addressing many of these challenges and/or implementing these recommendations.
 Rather, this section serves to document 'growth edges,' or those areas where the program is planning or should plan to focus additional attention during the next operational year.

-It is important that After School All Stars review the entire report, as some recommendations are made within individual sections, but are not repeated under this section.
+It is important that Tampa After-School All-Stars review the entire report, as some recommendations are made within individual sections, but are not repeated under this section.
 Unlike the recommendations made in the prior sections, the following recommendations are more critical and/or require more guidance than was possible in the prior sections.
-All recommendations are carefully considered and are only included if they will either help the program make greater impact on students and/or will bring the program into compliance with the rules, regulations, and/or requirements of the Florida Department of Education and/or the US Department of Education.
+All recommendations are carefully considered and are only included if they will either help the program make greater impact on students and/or will bring the program into compliance with the rules, regulations, and/or requirements of the Florida Department of Education and the US Department of Education.